Kernix13/beginner-git-commands/README.md

 That all works for your repos, but eventually you will want to clone, or fork and clone a repo so that you can contribute to it.
 You will then need to use the `git clone` again, and various `branch` git commands.
 You will also need to add additional parameters to your git commands (see [Forking and cloning](#forking-and-cloning) section)

+**NOTE**: I believe this is an alterate way of initializing a local git repo than what is in the section [Pushing your local files to an empty repo](#pushing-your-local-files-to-an-empty-repo), but I am not certain about that.
+The differece though is that this method installs git in the cloned file folder and not in the directory where you run `git clone url`, whereas in the section linked above it installs git in that folder.

 [Back to Top](#back-to-top "Table of contents")

 <p>_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _</p>

-## Clone an existing repo (STOPPED)
+## Clone an existing repo

-For when you want to work on a repo that someone else created:
+For when you want to work on a repo that someone else created.
+Got to GitHub and create an empty repo, meaning don't initialize it by adding a README file.
+Then back in Git Bash or VS Code run:

 ```
 git clone https_url